Last update: 2021-10-12

 - Surgical patients (outpatient and inpatient): 1 surgical support person can be present with the patient on day of surgery, day of discharge and for discharge teaching

-- All other inpatient areas: 1 support person allowed; a second support person or visitor from the same household may be permitted if space accommodates.
-Only 1 visitor per double room at a time.
+- All other inpatient areas: 1 support person allowed; a second support person from the same household may be permitted if space accommodates.

 - Sharp Mesa Vista: 1 adult is allowed to visit an adolescent patient